-Robert W. Kessler, currently the Board Chair, is an attorney and partner at Woods Oviatt Gilman LLP.
-Appointed to the Wilmot Cancer Center Board in 2004, Bob serves as a member of the Board’s Nominating and Development committees, and is a member of the Discovery Ball Steering Committee.
+Robert W. Kessler is an attorney and partner at Woods Oviatt Gilman LLP.
+Appointed to the Wilmot Cancer Institute Board in 2004, Bob serves as a member of the Board’s Nominating and Development committees, and is a member of the Discovery Ball Steering Committee.
 He is also actively involved at the Rochester Area Community Foundation and the Otetiana Council of Boy Scouts of America.
 He and his wife, Susan, reside in Pittsford.

 Mark Kokanovich, a pancreatic cancer survivor, joined the board as a progression of his volunteer activity.
 He serves as co-chair of the Patient and Family Advisory Council and has been active in the volunteer and ambassador programs.
 Mark worked in the metal working machinery industry for 22 years and now supports many non-profit and youth sports organizations.
 He is president of the Brighton Board of Education and a member of the town’s Parks and Recreation Citizens Advisory Board.
 He lives in Brighton with his wife, Jean Maess.